 The traffic simulation for CINEMA 4D

-RealTraffic is a traffic simulation software1 optimized for easy creation of realistic looking traffic scenes.
-It is based on the Intelligent Driver Model (IDM), a robust traffic following model, developed by the Institute of Economy and Transport of the TU Dresden.
+RealTraffic is a traffic simulation software optimized for the easy creation of realistic-looking traffic scenes.
+It is based on the Intelligent Driver Model (IDM), a robust traffic-following model, developed by the Institute of Economy and Transport of the TU Dresden, Germany.
 The IDM is complemented by the lane change model MOBIL (Minimizing Overall Braking Induced by Lane changes), that provides voluntary and forced lane changes where braking maneuvers are reduced to a minimum.

 RealTraffic simulates human driving behavior, which can be influenced by a few simple parameters and is modified with any vehicle using random function values.